 - 1. If the Minor Surge event continues to progress and the Index Hospital is not able to provide or sustain critical care services, then the critical care gatekeeper (medical or administrative director) will notify the senior team. - 2.
-The Index Hospital CEO/senior delegate will notify CritiCall to begin the process of declaring a Moderate Surge event. - A preamble call is organized by CritiCall call centre that includes CCSO, the Critical Care LHIN Leader, the Index Hospital's CEO/senior delegate and the Medical and Administrative director from Critical Care of the Index Hospital.
-The situation will be reviewed thoroughly (using the SBAR Reporting Template) and mitigation strategies will be considered. - 4.
-If a Moderate Surge is declared, CritiCall will facilitate a second call, and contact the switchboards of partner hospitals in the LHIN (as indicated by the Critical Care LHIN Leader) to alert these hospitals that a Moderate Surge has been declared in the LHIN. - 5.
-All hospitals will be expected to update CCIS and come to the call prepared with information on their current capacity/capability (using Partner Reporting Template).
+The Index Hospital VP will notify CritiCall to begin the process of declaring a Moderate Surge event. - A preamble call is organized by CritiCall call centre that includes the Critical Care Clinical Lead.
+Index Hospital VP, medical and administrative director responsible for critical care and CCSO Clinical Lead.
+The situation will be reviewed thoroughly (using the Moderate Surge SBAR Form) and mitigation strategies will be considered. - 4.
+If a Moderate Surge is declared, CritiCall will facilitate a second Fan-out call, and contact the switchboards of partner hospitals in the region (as indicated by the Critical Care Clinical Leader) to alert the intensivist on-call that a Moderate Surge has been declared in the region. - 5.
+All hospitals will be expected to update CCIS and come to the call prepared with information on their current capacity/capability (using Moderate Surge Partner Hospital Form). - 6.
+The Index Hospital will need to articulate the needs and services of the patients that may need to be transferred (using the SBAR Form). - 7.
+The teleconference will be chaired by the Critical Care Clinical Lead for the hospital declaring the surge.

-- 6. The Index Hospital will need to articulate the needs and services of the patients that may need to be transferred (using the SBAR Reporting Template). - 7.
-The teleconference will be chaired by the Critical Care LHIN Leader for the hospital declaring the surge. - 8.
-Together, LHIN partners and senior delegates will determine which hospitals can accommodate any patients appropriate for transfer. - 9.
+- 8. Together, regional partners and senior delegates will determine which hospitals can accommodate any patients appropriate for transfer.
+The receiving hospital fills out Moderate Surge Partner Hospital Form. - 9.
 Call participants should alert receiving and sending physicians who may not be on the call that they should prepare to be connected via CritiCall as the next step. - 10.
 Sending and receiving physicians are connected through CritiCall to communicate patient information. - 11.
 Hospitals organize patient transport. - 12.
-The Critical Care LHIN Lead will determine follow-up time and call with LHIN partners is scheduled to assess the situation. - 13.
-Continue Follow up LHIN teleconferences until Moderate Surge is declared over.
+The Critical Care Clinical Lead will determine follow-up time and call with regional partners is scheduled to assess the situation. - 13.
+Continue Follow up region teleconferences until Moderate Surge is declared over.